 You usually have 30 to 60 days from the date of a preapproval to accept your lending offer.
-Your lender will wait until you have decided on a specific car to disperse the money to the seller.
+Your lender will wait until you have decided on a specific car to disburse the money to the seller.
 If you bring in your lender’s information to a car dealership, they will often communicate directly with the lender to facilitate their payment.
 Be sure to bring contact information for your online lender to the seller.

 The bottom line

 Getting an auto loan online may be fast, but be wary of unknown lenders.
 Online financing can leave you vulnerable to potential scams.